matthew-ackerman/gsim/README.md

 * MAKES: INDIVIDUAL FASTAS
 * TODO: ADD CONTEXT MODIFIRES

+### Sequencing simulation
-### Sequencing simulation: Sequencers do not just make random errors when sequencing DNA.
+Sequencers do not just make random errors when sequencing DNA.
 Luckily many programs have been developed to simulate sequencing, and we can just make use of the programs that already exist.
 * NEEDS: INDIVIDUAL FASTAS, REFERENCE
 * MAKES: BAMFILES
 * STATUS: DONE